billg-splunk/javashop-otel/README.md

 private void myCoolFunction234234234(@SpanAttribute("myInt") int myInt)

-@SpanAttribute("myint") is an Opentelemetry Java Annotation, that was added by our Java Otel Annotator tool.
+@SpanAttribute("myint") is an[OpenTelemetry Annotation](https://opentelemetry.io/docs/instrumentation/java/automatic/annotations/ ), that was added by our Java Otel Annotator tool.

 Let's fix our code.